jhnnsrs/stik-server/README.md

 ## Develompent

-Want to use Arkitekt with your Notion Workspace?
-Well here we go!
+Want to use WandB in your Arkitekt workflows?
+Do you want to see your runs, track your models, and visualize your data?
+Look no more with this simple integration you can use WandB in your Arkitekt workflows, and get all the benefits of the WandB platform.

 ### Goal

-The Goal of this project is to provide a simple and easy to use API for Notion.
-This API should be able to create, read, update and delete pages and blocks.
-And allow users to add items to tables and databases inside notion.
+The Goal of this project is to provide a simple and easy to use API for WandB.
+This API should be able to create and maintain Projects.
+Its client library should be able to create and maintain runs, and log data to the WandB platform. (see stik-client)